 Contact an Atlanta Workers’ Compensation Attorney Today

 Whatever your employment situation, you most likely are entitled to workers’ compensation if you have been injured on the job.
 If you have contracted with your employer for an alternative to workers’ compensation, make sure you are getting at least what you are obligated to receive.
 If you are paying for additional benefits, make sure they are being covered.
 If you are injured, your employer has a legal obligation to ensure your medical expenses are paid and you are fairly compensated for your missed time at work.
 Sometimes the problem is not that the employer disputes liability; sometimes the employer just is not financially prepared to satisfy their obligations.
 That does not have any effect on your right to recover.
-Contact the skilled Georgia workers’ compensation attorneys at the the Bader Law Firm, LLC today.
+Contact the skilled Georgia workers’ compensation attorneys at Bader Scott Injury Lawyers today.
 We will fight to make sure you get the compensation you deserve.